harlanrs/zomboid-functional-gutters/README.md

 Please feel free to suggest ideas or provide missing sprite references that would fit the theme of this mod!

-## 1.1
-Changelog
+## Changelog
-- Add connect & disconnect plumbing actions
-    - Includes "Requires Pipe Wrench" mod option which defaults to True
-    - Available through the right-click context menu when a tile contains both a gutter drain and a valid fluid container object
+### 1.1
 - Support all vanilla animal troughs
 - Support generic fluid container iso objects
     - Confirmed with the Useful Barrels mod
+- Add connect & disconnect plumbing actions
+    - Includes "Require Pipe Wrench" mod option which defaults to True
+    - Available through the right-click context menu when a tile contains both a gutter drain and a valid fluid container object